orstavik/JoiEvents/docs/4_EventSequence/Pattern10_TakeNote.md

    remain immutable from the outside.
    **When data leaves the TakeNote trigger function, make sure it is deep cloned.**

-2. State stored in a variety of places are a source of bugs.
+2. State stored in different places are a source of bugs.
    The state may be changed from many different sources, and changes of that state may alter other functionality.